 Dr Liu Thai Ker

 Dr Liu is currently the Chair of Morrow Architects & Planners.
 He is the former Chief Executive Officer of the Housing and Development Board, the Urban Redevelopment Authority and former Director of RSP Architects, Planners and Engineers.
+You can listen to our conversation with Dr Liu in two podcast episodes on The DNA of Singapore.

-Okay, great.
-So I'll kick off with, Dr Liu, what is the DNA of Singapore?
+Dr Liu, what is the DNA of Singapore?

 Liu Thai Ker